NOW is the time for us to imagine a further purpose and future mission for our churches and communities in the West Wight.

 The women’s fellowship was formed in November 2014 and has 14 Christ Church members.
 We meet regularly on the 1st and 3rd Friday of each month between 10.15am and 12 noon and also enjoy shared meals at such times as Easter, Christmas and end of terms.
 This summer we enjoyed a light lunch together, after spending a relaxing time painting pottery at our local pottery.

 We meet primarily to study the Bible, to enjoy fellowship and to pray.
 As we grow in faith and friendship we trust that God will develop our individual and shared ministries.
 Recently we have been studying ‘Spiritual Gifts’ by R Paul Stevens.
 This thought provoking and challenging book uses both the Old and New Testament to discuss how the Holy Spirit gives his presence and power to ordinary followers of Christ enabling them to serve others lovingly.
 Each one of us is uniquely gifted and understanding our spiritual gifting is a crucial part of knowing how we are called to participate in God’s work of renewal.
+We are currently studying Women of the New Testament by Phyllis J Le Peau.

 The Retreat House Group